MSc Electrical Engineering

 The Faculty has an outstanding reputation and attracts students from all over the world.
 The programme is especially strong in areas like research, technology and research-by-design.
 Our master students get the possibility to carry out cutting-edge research in state-of-the-art research facilities s.a.
 EKL, PV LAB and the ESP lab.
 The TU Delft has strong links with industry and many of our students carry out their thesis projects in collaboration with high tech companies.

 Accreditation: Accredited by the NVAO

 Language of instruction: English

-From September 2015 we are offering a renewed MSc programme in Electrical Engineering, building on the strengths of our research groups and enhancing the career prospects of our graduates.
-Based on the advice of alumni and industry sounding boards we have redesigned our master’s programme, giving you the flexibility to focus on state of the art technologies such as solar cells and smart sensors, while giving you a broad basis so that you are equipped to continue innovation in the future.
+Since September 2015 we have been offering a renewed MSc programme in Electrical Engineering, building on the strengths of our research groups and enhancing the career prospects of our graduates.
+Based on the advice of alumni and Industrial Advisory Board we have redesigned our master’s programme, giving you the flexibility to focus on state-of-the-art technologies such as solar cells and smart sensors, while giving you a broad basis so that you are equipped to continue innovation in the future.

 The first year comprises theoretical study, assignments, and laboratory work.
 You will gain in-depth knowledge on fundamentals and start focussing on your field of interest.
 The second year is largely devoted to specialisation and the graduation project, which involves participating in one of the university’s advanced research or design projects or an equivalent assignment within a company.